 #3- Discussion of trade, human rights, and national security dominate recent Twitter discourse.

 In the last few years, the prevalence of “Trade”, “Human Rights/Advocacy”, and “National Security” topics has remained relatively consistent even as sentiment levels have fluctuated within our dataset of tweets about China, Iran, and Canada.
-While the “Human Rights/Advocacy” is not a major consideration of the Trump administration, Congressional opinions on human rights have been relatively stable over the years.
+While issues of “Human Rights/Advocacy” are not a major consideration of the Trump administration, Congressional opinions on human rights have been relatively stable over the years.
 “Human Rights” tweets overwhelmingly refer to the historical events of Tiananmen Square or more recent incidents of Chinese domestic repression, while “National Security” tweets about China generally reference the hard and soft power threats China poses alongside other “bad actors” like Russia.
 Finally, tweets about “Trade” mention U.S.-China tariffs, trade competitiveness, and other evaluations of the bilateral trade relationship.